Green Chile Rice Bake

 - Preheat the oven to 400 degrees.

 - Add all of the ingredients (through the green chiles) to a 9×13 baking dish.
 Mix until everything is combined.
-Add 4 slabs of butter to the top and place in the oven, uncovered.
+Add 4 slabs of butter to the top, cover and place in the oven.
 Bake for 30 minutes.
-Stir everything and place the baking dish back in the oven for 10 minutes.
-If the rice still seems undercooked, add 1/3 cup more broth and place back in the oven until the rice is tender.
+Stir everything, cover and place the baking dish back in the oven for 10-30 minutes – see recipe notes.

 - Remove from the oven and add salt if needed.
 Serve hot with any of the optional toppings.